Abhaycl/RoboND-DeepLearning-1P4/README.md

 The fist step in building our network is to add feature detectors capable of transforming the input image into semantic representation.
 It squeezes the spacial dimensions at the same time that it increases the depth (or number of filters maps), by using a series of convolution layers, forcing the network to find generic representations of the data.

+Each encoder layer allows the model to gain a better understanding of the shapes in the image.
+For example, the first layer is able to discern very basic characteristics in the image, such as lines, hues and brightness.
+The next layer is able to identify shapes, such as squares, circles and curves.
+Each subsequent layer continues to build more insight into the image.
+However, although each layer is able to gain a better understanding of the image, more layers increase the computation time when training the model.

 ```python
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):